Frequently asked questions

 Will visitors be able see the qualified projects?

 Yes!
-Students projects can be viewed via https://portal.btyoungscientist.com/
+If you cannot attend in person the students’ projects can be viewed via https://portal.btyoungscientist.com/

 Luckily with most of our live shows, you will be able to watch them back whenever you like on the portal.